 Read More: Greatest Short Films of All Time

 24. The Incredible Hulk (2008)

 We all know this one.
-Dr Bruce Banner’s alter ego, thanks to the gamma-ray experiment gone haywire, although gives him immense strength, vitality and borderline immortality, also turns him into an enormous, feral rage monster who knows and understands everything but does only what suits him.
-Over the course of movies in the MCU, it is shown that Dr Banner has learnt to control the appearance of the Hulk as and when he pleases it (although he claims that the Hulk comes out only when Dr Banner gets angry, which practically is always), but lately, with the advent of ‘Avengers: Infinity War’, it is depicted that the Hulk doesn’t want to listen to Dr Banner anymore and that there’s a conflict of interest amongst both the personas.
-Regardless, ‘The Incredible Hulk’ has turned out to be an extremely likeable and enviable character, especially when feats of strength are concerned.
-Also, it would be a folly to consider this “superpower” as a “disorder”.
+Dr. Bruce Banner’s alter ego, thanks to the gamma-ray experiment gone haywire, although it gives him immense strength, vitality, and borderline immortality.
+However, it also turns him into an enormous rage monster who knows and understands everything but does only what suits him.
+Over the course of movies in the MCU, it is shown that Dr. Banner has learned to control the appearance of the Hulk as and when he pleases it (although he claims that the Hulk comes out only when Dr. Banner gets angry, which practically is always), but lately, with the advent of ‘Avengers: Infinity War,’ it is depicted that the Hulk doesn’t want to listen to Dr. Banner anymore and that there’s a conflict of interest amongst both the personas.
+Regardless, ‘The Incredible Hulk’ has become an extremely likable and enviable character, especially when feats of strength are concerned.
+Also, it would be a folly to consider this “superpower” as a “disorder.”